jbcodeforce/spark-studies/docs/index.md

 ### Using Docker Compose

-To manage workers and master and spark submit container, the best is to use docker-compose.
+To manage workers and master containers, the simplest approach is to use docker-compose.
 The docker compose file is in the root directory of this repository.

 It uses two scripts to start the master or worker automatically.
 The environment variables to parameterize the WEB UI port, master node URL, and master port are set in the docker compose file.
 Start the cluster with 3 workers.